NoBatteriesInBackyards/NoBatteriesInBackyards.github.io/docs/index.md

 Jupiter Power and PGE are asking Washington County to approve construction of a large Battery Energy Storage System like the one pictured here in our NE Hillsboro neighborhood.
 If approved, this development would bring light polution, constant noise, and increased risk of fire into our peaceful residential area.
 If this is allowed, where will the next one be built?

-## Please stand with us and tell Washington County this doesn't belong in anyone's back yard!
+## Please stand with us and tell Washington County this doesn't belong in anyone's back yard!  <u>Scroll down</u> to read about what a BESS is, why you should care, and what you can do to speak out for safe energy in Washington County!
+Or <a href="qanda"><u>click here</u></a> to jump to our Q&A page.

 ---